VarboxInternational/docs/model-slugs.md

 <a name="allow-duplicate-slugs"></a>
 #### Allow Duplicate Slugs

-By default the generated slugs for a model are unique by appending `{slug-separator}{increment}` to the end of the already existing value.
+By default the generated slugs for a model are unique by appending `{slug-separator}{increment}` at the end of the already existing value.

-You can allow duplicate slugs for your model records by using the `allowDuplicateSlugs()` method in your definition of the `getSlugOptions()` method.
+You can allow duplicate slug values for your model records by using the `allowDuplicateSlugs()` method in your definition of the `getSlugOptions()` method.

 ```php
 /**